uyi12345/python-week-4-assignment/README.md

-The first code is for the file,Read and write challenge(answers.py) The second code is for error handling lab(answers2.py)
+The first code is for the File,Read and Write challenge(answers.py)

+The second code is for Error Handling Lab(answers2.py)